Graeme Priddle and Melissa Engler in their Grovewood Village studio.

 Sculptural Wood Art

-Melissa Engler and Graeme Priddle have been collaborating on sculptural wood art in their Grovewood Village studio since 2015.
-This husband-and-wife team maintains a busy exhibition schedule, while also teaching woodturning workshops around the globe.
+Melissa Engler and Graeme Priddle have collaborated on sculptural wood art in their Grovewood Village studio since 2015.
+This husband-and-wife team maintains an active exhibition schedule while also teaching woodturning workshops around the world.

-Melissa holds a B.A. in sculpture from the University of North Carolina at Asheville.
-She is also a graduate of Haywood Community College’s Professional Crafts Program, where she studied furniture making.
+Engler holds a B.A. in sculpture from the University of North Carolina at Asheville and is a graduate of Haywood Community College’s Professional Crafts Program, where she studied furniture making.
 Her work has been featured in Carolina Home + Garden, WNC Magazine, Woodwork Magazine, and American Craft.
-Engler’s interest in conservation and her love of the outdoors inspires her work in wood.
-She hopes that her sculptures “convey a sense of our primal connection to our environment and evoke an awareness of its tenuous state.”
+Influenced by her interest in conservation and a deep love of the outdoors, Engler creates work that seeks to “convey a sense of our primal connection to our environment and evoke an awareness of its tenuous state.”

-Graeme Priddle has been a woodworker for over 25 years and is widely known for turned and carved sculptural work.
-Many of his sculptures reflect the life and environment of his home country, New Zealand.
-His work has received numerous awards and has been exhibited worldwide.
-Priddle is very active in the woodturning world.
-He served on the committee of the New Zealand National Association of Woodturners for five years and was instrumental in establishing CollaboratioNZ, a biennial week-long art event based in Whangārei Heads, New Zealand.
+Graeme Priddle has worked in wood for more than 25 years and is widely recognized for his turned and carved sculptural forms.
+Many of his works draw inspiration from the landscapes and natural rhythms of his native New Zealand.
+Priddle’s sculptures have earned numerous awards and have been exhibited internationally.
+Highly active in the woodturning community, he served for five years on the committee of the New Zealand National Association of Woodturners and played a key role in founding CollaboratioNZ, a biennial, week-long art event based in Whangārei Heads, New Zealand.

 Studio Visits